cdktf/cdktf-provider-datadog/docs/onCallEscalationPolicy.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

 If true, pages will be automatically resolved if unacknowledged after the final step.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.65.0/docs/resources/on_call_escalation_policy#resolve_page_on_policy_end OnCallEscalationPolicy#resolve_page_on_policy_end}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.66.0/docs/resources/on_call_escalation_policy#resolve_page_on_policy_end OnCallEscalationPolicy#resolve_page_on_policy_end}

 ---